SonarSource/sonarlint-core/API_CHANGES.md

 * Introduce a new parameter in the constructor of `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.FeatureFlagsDto`: `canOpenFixSuggestion`.
   * This flag lets clients completely disable the opening a fix suggestion in the IDE, which can be useful if the feature is not yet available in the client.

+## New features

+* Add `showFixSuggestion` method to `org.sonarsource.sonarlint.core.rpc.protocol.SonarLintRpcClient`
+  * It's only available when the feature flag `canOpenFixSuggestion` is enabled
+  * When using this method, you will receive a single fix suggestion for a specific issue that should be displayed to the user
+  * The user should have the possibility to accept or decline the fix suggestion
+  * The fix suggestion can be displayed at different locations in the file

+* Add `fixSuggestionResolved` method to `org.sonarsource.sonarlint.core.rpc.protocol.backend.telemetry.TelemetryRpcService`
+  * You should use this method whenever a fix suggestion has been accepted or declined
+  * If the fix has multiple changes (snippets), you should call the method once for each
+  * The `indexSnippet` should be filled if possible, it corresponds to the snippet index in the list of changes
+  * If you do not know if the fix was accepted or declined at the snippet level, you should call the method once for the whole fix

 # 10.3.2

 ## Breaking changes